It’s time to honor the wisdom that flows through us.

 Be and feel more of yourself in relationship with others and the land

-Sink into abundance through enriching conversation, storytelling, singing, dancing, swimming, moving, playing together
+Sink into abundance through enriching conversation, storytelling, singing, dancing, moving and playing together

 Sync with the rhythms of the natural world and trust the magic that arises

-• Lunch and most suppers: We’ll serve fresh, locally sourced, seasonal, and nourishing meals.
-Breakfasts are up to you.
+• Breakfast, Lunch, Dinner + Snacks.
+We’ll serve fresh, locally sourced, seasonal, and nourishing meals.

 Does not include: